cloudera/hue/docs/docs-site/content/administrator/configuration/connectors/_index.md

     options='{"url": "presto://username:password@localhost:8080/tpch/default","connect_args":"{\"session_props\": {\"query_max_run_time\": \"1m\"}}"}'

+**Note**
-**Note:** Hue does not use trino specific dialect of SQLAlchemy which may lead to a *catalog must be specified* error.
+Hue does not use trino specific dialect of SQLAlchemy which may lead to a *catalog must be specified* error.
 This can be solved by setting `protocol.v1.alternate-header-name=Presto` in the Trino's configuration.
-More details about his can be found at [Trino Blog |  Migrating from PrestoSQL to Trino](https://trino.io/blog/2021/01/04/migrating-from-prestosql-to-trino.html)
+More details about his can be found at [Migrating from PrestoSQL to Trino](https://trino.io/blog/2021/01/04/migrating-from-prestosql-to-trino.html)

+Also give a try to  https://github.com/dungdm93/sqlalchemy-trino for the 'trino://' and avoiding the [old protocol issue](https://github.com/dropbox/PyHive/issues/378).

 Alternative interfaces.